hugoledoux/mywebsite/research.md

 ![]({{ site.baseurl }}/img/cityjson.jpg)

-CityJSON is a format for encoding a subset of the CityGML data model (version 2.0.0) using JavaScript Object Notation (JSON).
+CityJSON is a format for encoding a subset of the CityGML data model using JavaScript Object Notation (JSON).
 A CityJSON file represents both the geometry and the semantics of the city features of a given area, eg buildings, roads, rivers, the vegetation, and the city furniture.
-The aim of CityJSON is to offer an alternative to the GML encoding of CityGML, which can be verbose, complex, and thus rather frustrating to work with.
+The aim of CityJSON is to offer an alternative to the GML encoding of CityGML, which can be verbose and complex, and thus rather frustrating to work with.
 CityJSON aims at being easy-to-use, both for reading datasets, and for creating them.
 It was designed with programmers in mind, so that tools and APIs supporting it can be quickly built.